noteflakes/pmts/README.md

 ### pmts_drop_old_partitions()

 Drops old partitions according to retention period specified for each table.
+This function should be called periodically to remove old partitions.
+Use your favorite to setup a recurring job that invokes the function.

 ## FAQ